heestand-xyz/PNG3D/README.md

 # PNG3D

-File format for 3D images
+File format for 3D images (voxel volume)

 > This format is mainly built for use with [AsyncGraphics](https://github.com/heestand-xyz/AsyncGraphics) and the [Graphic3D](https://heestand-xyz.github.io/AsyncGraphics-Docs/documentation/asyncgraphics/graphic3d) type